 Since assuming the UWG presidency in 2013, Dr. Kyle Marrero has worked consistently to honor the past while forging a New West.
 Under his guidance, the university is building a culture of high performance and data-informed decision-making by focusing on a strategic plan (2014-2020) and assessment methodology aligned with UWG's four strategic imperatives: student success, academic success, partnership success, and operational success.

-Marrero has acted on his commitment to employee engagement through quarterly leadership development institutes, the annual engagement survey, and the Best of the West Employee Award and Recognition program.
-In addition, he has established task forces to explore key topics including sustainability and diversity and inclusion on the UWG campus.
-All efforts are part of the transformative Engage West! family of programs and support UWG's vision of becoming the best comprehensive university in America -- sought after as the best place to work, learn, and succeed.
+Marrero has acted on his commitment to employee engagement through quarterly leadership development institutes, an annual engagement survey, and the Best of the West Employee Award and Recognition program.
+In addition, he has established task forces to explore key topics, including sustainability and diversity and inclusion.
+All of these efforts are part of the transformative Engage West! family of programs and support UWG's vision of becoming the best comprehensive university in America -- sought after as the best place to work, learn, and succeed.

-In his first two years as president, UWG has achieved record enrollment and record fundraising, worked to develop new, student-centered partnerships within the education and business communities, and with the implementation of the Engage West! initiative, won the 2015 national award for Innovation and Excellence, in the category of Leadership Development and Diversity, from the American Association of State Colleges and Universities.
-Also under Dr. Marrero's leadership, the institution was honored to be selected as the University System of Georgia 2015 Institution and President of the Year for the Chancellor's Service Excellence Awards.
+Under Marrero's leadership, UWG has seen significant growth, achieving record enrollment, record GPA and SAT scores for new freshmen, record graduation percentages, and record fundraising.
+It has developed new student-centered partnerships within the education and business communities and, with the implementation of the Engage West! initiative, won the 2015 national award for Innovation and Excellence - in the category of Leadership Development and Diversity - from the American Association of State Colleges and Universities.
+Also under Dr. Marrero's leadership, the university was selected as the University System of Georgia's 2015 Institution and President of the Year through the Chancellor's Service Excellence Awards.